-57. Christians, individually and as part of a community, are called to bear fruit by sharing the gifts they have been given and to be witnesses to the Gospel.
+57. Christians, individually and as part of ecclesial movements and associations, are called to bear fruit by sharing the gifts they have been given and to be witnesses to the Gospel.
 "Now there are varieties of gifts, but the same Spirit; and there are varieties of services, but the same Lord; and there are varieties of activities, but it is the same God who activates all of them in everyone.
-To each is given the manifestation of the Spirit for the common good" (1Cor 12: 4-7).
-In the Christian community, all the baptised are enriched with gifts to share, each according to his or her vocation.
-The various ecclesial vocations are many yet express the one baptismal call to holiness and mission.
+To each is given the manifestation of the Spirit for the common good" (1 Cor 12:4-7).
+In the Christian community, all the Baptised are enriched with gifts to share, each according to his or her vocation and way or condition of life.
+The various ecclesial vocations are many, yet they express the one Baptismal call to holiness and mission.
 The variety of charisms, which originates in the freedom of the Holy Spirit, aims at unifying the ecclesial body of Christ (cf. LG 32) and promoting mission in different places and cultures (cf. LG 12).
 These gifts are not the exclusive property of those who receive and use them, nor are they intended solely for their personal benefit or for that of a group.
-They are intended for the flourishing of the life of the Christian community, including caring pastorally for vocations, and the development of society as a whole.
+Through an appropriate pastoral care for vocations, they are intended for the flourishing of the life of the Christian community and the development of society as a whole.

-58. Each baptised person, man or woman, responds to missionary needs in the contexts in which they live and work, according to their dispositions and abilities.
+58. Each Baptised person responds to missionary needs in the contexts in which they live and work, according to their dispositions and abilities.
 This demonstrates the freedom of the Spirit in bestowing God's gifts.
 Owing to this dynamism in the Spirit, the People of God, listening to the reality in which they live, discover new forms of commitment and new ways to fulfil their mission.
-Christians, each according to their diverse roles - within the family and other states of life; in the workplace and in their professions; engaged civilly, politically, socially or ecologically; in the development of a culture inspired by the Gospel, including the evangelisation of the digital environment - walk the paths of the world according to their life situations and proclaim the Gospel, sustained by the gifts of the Spirit.
+Christians, each according to their diverse roles - within the family and other states of life; in the workplace and in their professions; engaged civilly, politically, socially or ecologically; in the development of a culture inspired by the Gospel, including the evangelisation of the digital environment - walk the paths of the world and proclaim the Gospel where they live, sustained by the gifts of the Spirit.

-59. In doing so, they ask the Church not to abandon them but rather to enable them to understand that they are sent and sustained in mission.
+59. In doing so, they ask the Church not to abandon them but rather to enable them to feel that they are sent and sustained in mission.
 They ask to be nourished by the bread of the Word and the Eucharist, as well as by the familial bonds of the community.
 They ask that their commitment be recognised for what it is: Church action in light of the Gospel, and not merely a personal choice.
 Lastly, they ask the community to accompany those who, through their witness, have been drawn to the Gospel.
 In a missionary synodal Church, under the leadership of their pastors, communities will be able to send people out in mission and support those they have sent.
 Communities will, therefore, see themselves as primarily devoted to the service of a mission that the faithful carry out within society, in family and working life.
 They will, therefore, not remain focused exclusively on the activities that take place within their own communities and upon their own organisational needs.